Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Gravitational Fluctuations

 Furthermore, the matter provides an extra degree of freedom $\chi$ to the scalar sector.
 Hence, it follows that we have three independent scalar degrees of freedom.
 One can obtain the dynamical equations of the scalar fluctuations by perturbing the Einstein and Klein--Gordon equations with respect to the scalar sector.
 These equations adopt the following form

-The expressions (\ref{fescalarnomunu}) and (\ref{fescalarmuw}) are constraint equations.
+Eqs. (\ref{fescalarww})-(\ref{fescalarmunu}) come from the perturbed Einstein equations, while the expressions (\ref{fescalarnomunu}) and (\ref{fescalarmuw}) are constraint equations.
+Finally, Eq. (\ref{e_kg_sector_escalar}) represents the fluctuated Klein--Gordon equation.
 Then, there is only one independent scalar degree of freedom.
 As in the vector sector, in this case we will study separately the effects of the Gauss--Bonnet term and the non--minimal coupling on the scalar modes.

-\subsubsection{Scalar modes{}{ with the Gauss--Bonnet term only }}
+\subsubsection{Scalar modes with the Gauss--Bonnet term only.}

 Although some aspects of this case were studied in \cite{mg00}, it is helpful to consider some of its details.
 The master equation of the system can be obtained by using the constraints (\ref{fescalarnomunu}), (\ref{fescalarmuw}) and the dynamical equations (\ref{fescalarww}), (\ref{fescalarmunu}) and (\ref{e_kg_sector_escalar}):